AreParameswarudu/k8s/README.md

 ## 2. Minikub-setup.md

-  For monolithic or a single node cluster setup, use kubectl.
+  For monolithic or a single node cluster setup, use Minikube.
-  This file consist of how to setup a single node cluster using kubectl.
+  This file consist of how to setup a single node cluster using Minijube.
   I used AWS cloud's EC2 instances for the virtual server setup.

 ## 3. KOPS-Multinode-cluster-setup.md